matrixorigin/matrixorigin.io/docs/MatrixOne/Reference/SQL-Reference/Other/SHOW-Statements/show-publications.md

 # **SHOW PUBLICATIONS**

-## **Description**
+## **Syntax description**

-Returns a list of all publish names, the database name of the publish, the publish creation time, the publish last modification time, a list of the tenant names specified by the publish (show "*" if all), and notes.
+Returns information such as all publication names, published database/table names, publication creation time, publication latest modification time, and a list of tenant names specified by the publication (if all, "*" is displayed).

-For more information, you need to have tenant administrator privileges and view the system table mo_pubs to see more parameters.
+To view more information, you need to have tenant administrator rights and view the system table mo_pubs to view more parameters.

-## **Syntax**
+## **Grammar structure**

 ```
 SHOW PUBLICATIONS;
 ```

-## **Examples**
+## **Example**

 ```sql
 create account acc0 admin_name 'root' identified by '111';